luiswirth/bsc-thesis/src/matter/fem.typ

   avec(b)_K = [inner(f, phi^k_j)_(L^2 Lambda^k (K))]_(i=1)^(N_k)
 $

-It takes in as input an `ExteriorField` that corresponds to $f$, represented as a functor that takes a global coordinate $avec(x) in RR^N$ (based on an embedding) and produces the multiform $f_avec(x)$ at that position.
+It takes as input an `ExteriorField` that corresponds to $f$, represented as a functor that takes a global coordinate $avec(x) in RR^N$ (based on an embedding) and produces the multiform $f_avec(x)$ at that position.
 It constitutes the coordinate-based representation of the arbitrary continuous differential form $f$.

 Since only point-evaluation is available to us, we need to rely on quadrature @hiptmair:numpde to compute the element vector corresponding to the source term.
-For this we pullback the `ExteriorField` representing `f` to the using `precompose_form` reference cell and compute the pointwise inner product.
+For this we pullback the `ExteriorField` representing `f` to the reference cell using `precompose_form` and compute the pointwise inner product.
 $
   inner(f, phi^k_j)_(L^2 Lambda^k)
   = integral_K inner(f (avec(x)), phi^k_j (avec(x)))_(Lambda^k) vol_g